 Homily for the Twelfth Sunday, year A.23 Jun 2017, by Sermons in

-Jeremiah was insulted, abandoned by his friends, thrown into prison for doing what God asked him to do.
-But he refused to be bullied into agreement with his accusers, not because the insults did not get to him, not because he did not feel the pains of been abandoned by friend; he was not immuned to pains, he was human like you and me.
+Jeremiah was insulted, abandoned by his friends to be thrown into prison for obeying God.
+But he refused to be bullied into an agreement with his accusers, not because the insults did not get to him, not because he did not feel the pains of been abandoned by a friend; he was not immuned to pains; he was human like you and me.
 But he held onto his mission because he believed that the Lord is at his side, a mighty hero.
-Jeremiah committed his cause to the Lord, he remained strong despite the persecution because of his faith in God’s caring love.
+Jeremiah committed his cause to the Lord; he remained strong despite the persecution because of his faith in God’s caring love.

-Just as Jeremiah refused to be intimidated and the apostles charged not to be afraid, so also we are called today not to be afraid.
-The call not to be afraid does not mean that there will be no intimidations, terrorism and all kinds of bullies; they will sure come.
-Jesus knows they will come and that was why he advised the apostles beforehand not to be afraid.
-As we struggle to live the Christian life, there are so many things that may try to intimidate us to doubt our Christian faith.
-In this part of the country, we may not be experiencing the kind of intimidations Jeremiah and the apostles faced, but in some other ways the devil tries to intimidate us into living a life of fear.
-There are some Christians today that are beginning to doubt the Church while some others are even doubting the power of God.
-Many are running from one ministry to another and in the process run into the waiting hands of the devil.
-The economic situation in our country and in some other parts of the world have boxed some Christians to a corner where they now feel that the only way out is to take to crime, to sell their souls to the devil.
-God is becoming powerless for some Christians, they are now in search for a so called higher god that is quick to solve problems.
-But as believers we must not let ourselves be destroyed, to be separated from the love of God.
+Just as Jeremiah refused to be intimidated and the apostles charged not to be afraid, we are also called today not to be afraid.
+The call not to be afraid does not mean that there will be no intimidations, terrorism, and all kinds of bullies; they will surely come.
+Jesus knows they will come, and that was why he advised the apostles beforehand not to be afraid.
+As we struggle to live the Christian life, there are so many things that may intimidate us into doubting our Christian faith.
+In this part of the country, we may not be experiencing the kind of intimidations Jeremiah and the apostles faced.
+Still, the devil tries to intimidate us into living a life of fear in some other ways.
+Some Christians are beginning to doubt the Church, while some others are even doubting the power of God.
+Many are running from one ministry to another and, in the process, run into the waiting hands of the devil.
+In our country and some other parts of the world, the low economic situation has boxed some Christians to a corner where they now feel that the only way out is to commit a crime and sell their souls to the devil.
+God is becoming powerless for some Christians; they are now searching for a so-called higher god who can quickly solve problems.
+But as believers, we must not let ourselves be destroyed, to be separated from the love of God.
 St. Paul wrote; Who shall separate us from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
 As it is written, “For thy sake we are being killed all day long; we are regarded as sheep to be slaughtered.”
-No, in all these things we are more than conquerors through him who loved us (Rom.
+No, we are more than conquerors through him who loved us (Rom.
 8:35-37).

-To be a true Christian is to be prepared for battles, anointing attracts persecution.
-We must be conscious of the fact that we live in the world but not of the world, so the world will fight us.
-The attacks and the humiliations we sometimes face does not suggest divine weakness or absence, but truthfulness and faithfulness of God.
-God is truthful, he did not and he is not deceiving anyone into following him, he never promised a smooth journey.
+To be a true Christian is to be prepared for battles; anointing attracts persecution.
+We must be conscious that we live in the world but not of the world so that the world will fight us.
+The attacks and the humiliations we sometimes face do not suggest divine weakness or absence, but God’s truthfulness and faithfulness.
+God is truthful; he did not and is not deceiving anyone into following him, he never promised a smooth journey.
 God is faithful to his promise to be with us to the end of time, so there is no need to be afraid.
-God knows everything, we are much more than the sparrows.
+God knows everything; we are much more than the sparrows.
 If God takes note of everything that happens to sparrows, then how much more about us?
 Can you not buy two sparrows for a penny?
 And yet not one falls to the ground without your Father knowing.
-Why, every hair on your head has been counted.
+Why every hair on your head has been counted.
 So, there is no need to be afraid; you are worth more than hundreds of sparrows.